-The capacity for the 2023 year of account has increased to £470.0 million (US\$565.4 million), compared with the capacity for the 2022 year of account of £365.0 million (\$494.4 million).
+The capacity for the 2024 year of account is £470.0 million (US\$596.9 million), in line with the capacity for the 2023 year of account of £470.0 million (\$565.4 million).

 Future at Lloyd's is a market-wide transformation programme that is focussed on combining data, technology and new ways of working with existing strengths to transform the Lloyd's market and its culture.
-'Blueprint Two' priorities have now been published to inform the strategy and business planning processes of market participants with implementation continuing to Q2 2024.
+'Blueprint Two' priorities have now been published to inform the strategy and business planning processes of market participants with a key implementation milestone at the start of Q3 2024.

 As a business of WRBC, the Syndicate is committed to a group-wide core set of values that highlight the importance of people, risk adjusted returns, accountability, transparency and responsible financial practices.
-During 2022 and as part of the Lloyd's market-wide 2023 business planning process, the Syndicate submitted its Environmental, Social and Governance (ESG) strategy and framework to Lloyd's.
+During 2023 and as part of the Lloyd's market-wide 2024 business planning process, the Syndicate submitted its Environmental, Social and Governance (ESG) strategy and framework to Lloyd's.
 Through this framework and strategy, the Syndicate is committed to promoting good environmental, social and governance practices.